Do you want to know how to start a successful blog in 2023?

 One Big Mistake to Avoid Before We Go Any Further

-Now before I go any further I just want to mention a big mistake a lot of people make including myself and that is writing content on whatever you have on your mind.
+Before I go any further, I want to mention a big mistake many people make, including myself, which is writing content on whatever you have on your mind.

-The problem with this approach is that when you’re an unknown blogger just getting started it’s going to to be very tough to get people to find you out in the big world of the internet.
+The problem with this approach is that when you’re an unknown blogger just getting started, it will be very tough to get people to find you out in the big world of the internet.

 How to Find the Right Keywords for Your Blog

-To do this we need to go to Google.
+To do this, we need to go to Google.
 The great thing about Google is that it will tell us exactly what people are typing in the search engine.
 For example, let’s say that your site topic is all about playing darts.

-Now you might be wondering why wouldn’t you just use the Google Keyword Planner or some other keyword tool and the reason is because of most of the numbers in those tools are usually wrong.
+Now you might be wondering why wouldn’t you use the Google Keyword Planner or some other keyword tool, and the reason is because of most of the numbers in those tools are usually wrong.

 How to Develop Your Content Plan

 In most cases, the topics you’ve chosen are not as difficult to rank for as you might think.
-However, when you are starting a new site it’s going to take a while to start ranking in Google.
+However, starting a new site will take a while to start ranking in Google.

 Side Note: If you have a new site it may take upwards of 8 months for your article to rank on Google and start driving in traffic.

-As you go through your list of article ideas you’ll be looking for the terms that are easier to rank for like the one I just showed you.
+As you go through your list of article ideas, you’ll be looking for the terms that are easier to rank for, like the one I just showed you.
 But what about the terms that are a little more competitive?

 I batch my content into three areas.

-The competition for the phrase “How to Start a Blog” is very high and in order for me to rank I need to write a great article to even think about ranking in the top 10 for that term.
-A high competition article should be at least 3500 or more words.
+The competition for the phrase “How to Start a Blog” is very high, and for me to rank, I need to write a great article to even think about ranking in the top 10 for that term.
+A high-competition article should be at least 3500 or more words.

-If you see a few bigger competitors and some forums or smaller niche blogs in the topic it would be more of a medium competition.
+If you see a few bigger competitors and some forums or smaller niche blogs in the topic, it would be more of a medium competition.

-3 Tips to Creating Your Content
+3 Tips for Creating Your Content

 Give the Answer Up Front